-ii.
-Only mixed-gender panels that have received training in handling complaints involving sexual misconduct will hear sexual misconduct cases.

-iii.
-Faculty comprising the Panel should be from academic departments in which neither of the parties is enrolled in a course of study, and no faculty member should serve on the Panel who has a mentoring relationship or other personal relationship with either of the parties.

-iv.
-Faculty asked to serve should recuse themselves or be dismissed if they have any personal ties to either of the parties or to individuals with whom the parties are closely associated, or if they have prior personal knowledge of the alleged incident of sexual misconduct.
+- i.
+Members will be selected from a pool of faculty who have agreed to serve for a term of one or more years. - ii.
+Only mixed-gender panels that have received training in handling complaints involving sexual misconduct will hear sexual misconduct cases. - iii.
+Faculty comprising the Panel should be from academic departments in which neither of the parties is enrolled in a course of study, and no faculty member should serve on the Panel who has a mentoring relationship or other personal relationship with either of the parties. - iv.
+Faculty asked to serve should recuse themselves or be dismissed if they have any personal ties to either of the parties or to individuals with whom the parties are closely associated, or if they have prior personal knowledge of the alleged incident of sexual misconduct. - v.

-v.
 The University will train members of the pool to fulfill their responsibilities as adjudicators according to the procedures and policies outlined here and to ensure compliance with Title IX and other applicable state and federal guidelines.
-In addition, the Panel will be provided with "just in time" training on adjudicating sexual misconduct cases.

-vi.
-The IO may not serve on the Panel; however, the IO may be interviewed by the Panel regarding the investigation and may assist the DHO as needed in organizational and administrative matters related to the Panel.
+In addition, the Panel will be provided with "just in time" training on adjudicating sexual misconduct cases. - vi.
+The IO may not serve on the Panel; however, the IO may be interviewed by the Panel regarding the investigation and may assist the DHO as needed in organizational and administrative matters related to the Panel. - vii.

-vii.
 The complainant and respondent will be notified of the membership of the Panel in advance of the Hearing.
-Any challenges for cause against individual Panel members must be made promptly so as not to delay the conduct of the Hearing and will be given serious consideration by the DHO to ensure impartiality of the proceedings.
+Any challenges for cause against individual Panel members must be made promptly so as not to delay the conduct of the Hearing and will be given serious consideration by the DHO to ensure impartiality of the proceedings. - viii.

-8 In carrying out these responsibilities, the DHO may consult with the IO, the Office of General Counsel and other appropriate office such as the Office of Student Conduct and the Senior Vice President for Institutional Affairs and Chief Diversity Officer.
-University officers thus consulted will respect the confidentiality conditions of the proceedings.

-viii.
 All proceedings must be kept strictly confidential among the parties, witnesses and members of the panel.
 All individuals involved in such hearings must agree to such conditions of confidentiality.